-If you watch TV you’ll see Mother’s Day depicted in a certain way, as if that is the only way.
+If you watch TV you’ll see Mother’s Day depicted in a certain way, as if that’s the only way it can be.

 The smiling, happy faces of those who love us bringing us breakfast in bed, flowers, candy, jewelry, and more are just not the reality for all of us during Mother’s Day.

-For some, Mother’s Day is not the happy hallmark holiday you see plastered on a jewelry store ad.
+For some, Mother’s Day just isn’t the happy hallmark holiday you see plastered on a jewelry store ad.

-It is in fact nothing more than a reminder to some of what they do not have.
+In fact, it’s nothing more than a reminder to some of us of the things we do not have.

-Women who have lost family, hurting families, or no families at all – Happy Mother’s Day to you!
+Women who have lost family, hurting families, or who have no families at all – I want to say Happy Mother’s Day to you!

 I pray that you will feel loved and wanted today regardless of the path you find yourself on.

-Also, I want to always be open to seeing the paths of others, and never get so caught up in my own path that I begin to think my way is the only way.
+I want to remember to be open to seeing the paths of others, and never get so caught up in my own path that I begin to think my way is the only way.